Developmental biology: Embryonic development of animals

 Growth in embryos is mostly autonomous.
 For each territory of cells the growth rate is controlled by the combination of genes that are active.
 Free-living embryos do not grow in mass as they have no external food supply.
 But embryos fed by a placenta or extraembryonic yolk supply can grow very fast, and changes to relative growth rate between parts in these organisms help to produce the final overall anatomy.

 The whole process needs to be coordinated in time and how this is controlled is not understood.
 There may be a master clock able to communicate with all parts of the embryo that controls the course of events, or timing may depend simply on local causal sequences of events.

 Metamorphosis

 Developmental processes are very evident during the process of metamorphosis.
-This occurs in various types of animal.
+This occurs in various types of animal such as insects, amphibians, some fish, and many marine invertebrates.
 Well-known examples are seen in frogs, which usually hatch as a tadpole and metamorphoses to an adult frog, and certain insects which hatch as a larva and then become remodeled to the adult form during a pupal stage.

 All the developmental processes listed above occur during metamorphosis.
 Examples that have been especially well studied include tail loss and other changes in the tadpole of the frog Xenopus, and the biology of the imaginal discs, which generate the adult body parts of the fly Drosophila melanogaster.